SaucySalamander/potato-tutorial/README.md

 ![Rust](https://github.com/SaucySalamander/potato/workflows/Rust/badge.svg?branch=master)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is a practice project.
-I am using it to get more familiar with the Rust programing language.
+I am using it to get more familiar with the Rust programing language and the Vulkan API.

 ## Current Objective